Skip to main content

 // find the memory block that contains the key, read the bytes, and look up the

-// coreesponding value in the KV store
+// corresponding value in the KV store

 keyMem := pdk.FindMemory(key)